-A weekly basket typically feeds 3-4 people.
+A weekly basket typically feeds 3 to 4 people.
 Each week has a different quantity and variety of fresh produce, depending on the season and Mother Nature!
 Consider it a supplement to your weekly groceries and enough to feed a small family.
 Often you’ll receive more produce during the middle and end of summer when it’s peak harvest season.
-Spring baskets will weigh the least.
-Lettuce and greens in spring are lighter than summer melons and winter squash.
+Early Season baskets will weigh the least.
+Lettuce and greens are lighter than summer melons and winter squash.

 What will be included in my weekly basket?

 You’ll be eating in tune with the seasons!
-A variety of vegetables and fruit are offered that are grown in Northern Nevada from early spring through late autumn.
+A variety of vegetables and fruit are offered that are grown in Northern Nevada from spring to autumn.
 The growing cycle yields different crops at different times.
-For instance, corn won’t be available in June, yet in August and September it will be bountiful.
+For instance, corn won’t be available in June, yet in August and September it may be bountiful.
 CSAs are a wonderful lesson in seasonal eating.

 Is your food organic?